isaacito12/fork-bev/README.md

 ## See Also

+[Hybrid Electric Vehicle Model in Simscape][url-hev-powersplit] provides an abstract power-split HEV model.
+The level of abstraction is similar to this [BEV model in Simscape][url-bev] project.

 [Electric Vehicle Design with Simscape][url-bev-design] provides BEV design workflows using detailed models for detailed analysis.
 Note that the [BEV model in Simscape][url-bev] project (the current project you are viewing) is focused on vehicle system-level applications using abstract models.

-[Hybrid Electric Vehicle Model in Simscape][url-hev-powersplit] provides an abstract power-split HEV model.
-The level of abstraction is similar to the [BEV model in Simscape][url-bev] project.

 [url-bev]: https://www.mathworks.com/matlabcentral/fileexchange/82250
 [url-bev-design]: https://www.mathworks.com/matlabcentral/fileexchange/124795